Tracing Encrypted Traffic (TLS)

 OpenSSL

-Kubeshark attaches uprobe(s) to SSL_read and SSL_write functions to simply reads the incoming unencrypted response and outgoing encrypted request in any TLS/SSL connection.
+Kubeshark attaches uprobes to SSL_read and SSL_write, capturing unencrypted incoming responses and outgoing encrypted requests in any TLS/SSL connection.

-Languages like Python, Java, PHP, Ruby and Node.js use OpenSSL library for their encryption/decryption work.
-So, pretty much any program or service that’s doing encrypted communication (using TLS) falls into this category.
+Languages like Python, Java, PHP, Ruby, and Node.js use the OpenSSL library for encryption/decryption tasks, so any program or service using TLS for encrypted communication falls into this category.

 Go

-Go is a little bit more complicated than OpenSSL but the basic principle is the same.
+Go’s encryption process is a bit more complex than OpenSSL, but the underlying principle is similar.

-Go language has two ABIs; ABI0 and ABIInternal.
-We support both amd64 and arm64 so that translates into a good number of offsets to handle.
+Go has two ABIs: ABI0 and ABIInternal, and Kubeshark supports both amd64 and arm64, which translates into a significant number of offsets to handle.

-We basically probe the crypto/tls.(*Conn).Read and crypto/tls.(*Conn).Write just like OpenSLL’s SSL_read / SSL_write.
-In addition to that we dismantle the targeted Go binaries using Capstone to get the offsets of ret mnemonics.
-Because uretprobe does not function properly in Go thanks to its unique ABI.
+We probe crypto/tls.(*Conn).Read and crypto/tls.(*Conn).Write, much like OpenSSL’s SSL_read and SSL_write.
+Additionally, we disassemble targeted Go binaries using Capstone to locate the offsets of ret instructions, as uretprobe does not work properly in Go due to its unique ABI.

-Lastly, we keep track of the Goroutine ID by using some offsets that we learn by looking at the DWARF table.
+Finally, we track the Goroutine ID using offsets identified in the DWARF table.

 Kernel

-We kprobe certain tracepoints in the kernel for reasons like doing address resolution (by learning IP and port number for both source and destination) or for matching request-response pairs.
+We use kprobes on certain kernel tracepoints to perform tasks such as address resolution (learning the IP and port for both source and destination) and matching request-response pairs.

-While the methods explained in here sounds a little bit complicated the TLS sniffer has little to no performance impact thanks to the efficient eBPF in-kernel virtual machine of Linux and our carefully written C code.
-In any case, Linux kernel does not allow injecting a huge number of instructions for probing purposes.
-So, the kernel itself guarantees no slowdown or crash.
+While these methods may sound complex, Kubeshark’s TLS sniffer has minimal performance impact due to the efficient eBPF in-kernel virtual machine and our carefully written C code.
+Furthermore, the Linux kernel limits the number of instructions allowed for probing purposes, ensuring there is no significant slowdown or crash risk.

 TLS Capture in Action